We are excited to be a part of AWS re:Invent 2024. Visit us at booth #1844 in Las Vegas.More info

 Aerospike Cloud

 Aerospike Cloud is a fully managed DBaaS that helps you go from start to scale quickly.
-It scales alongside your applications, accommodating growth up to petabytes.
-Engineered for high throughput and low latency applications, it delivers industry-leading price performance.
-With a reported 99.99% uptime, it exhibits resilience against complete zone failures, providing uninterrupted service.
+It scales alongside your applications, facilitating growth from gigabytes up to petabytes.
+Engineered for high throughput and low latency applications, with a reported 99.99% uptime, it exhibits resilience against complete zone failures, providing uninterrupted service.

 Why it stands out: